-Issuers exposed to the following negative impact indicators are considered unsustainable investments:
+Issuers exposed to the following adverse impact indicators are qualified as non-sustainable investments:

-- Exposure to fossil fuels (PAI 4), - Exposure to activities related to controversial types of weapons, such as cluster bombs or anti-personnel mines, biological weapons, chemical weapons, etc. (PAI 14); - Violations of the principles of the United Nations Global Compact and the OECD Guidelines (PAI 10).
+- exposure to companies active in the fossil fuel sector (PAI 4), - exposure to activities linked to typologies of controversial weapons, such as cluster bombs or anti-personnel mines, biological weapons, chemical weapons, etc. (PAI indicator 14), - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI indicator 10).

-In addition, activities that are controversial or deemed sensitive in terms of sustainability are considered to be unsustainable.
-Negative impacts are analysed via Ofi Invest AM's sector policies (tobacco, oil and gas, coal, palm oil, biocides and dangerous chemicals) and normative policies (Global Compact, controversial weapons), published on our website.
-Companies that do not pass these exclusion filters are therefore not investable.
+In addition, activities that are controversial considered sensitive in terms of sustainability are considered non-sustainable.
+Adverse impacts are analysed according to Ofi Invest AM's sector-based policies (tobacco, oil and gas, coal, palm oil, biocides and hazardous chemicals) and norm-based policies (Global Compact and ILO fundamental conventions, controversial weapons), published on our website.
+Investments may not be made in companies with a negative screening.

-Controversies deemed to be very serious ("level 4" environmental and societal controversies and "level 3" social and governance controversies) cannot be considered sustainable, according to our definition.
+Very severe controversies ("level 4" environmental and societal controversies as well as "level 3" social and governance controversies) cannot be considered sustainable, according to OFI Invest AM's definition.